Specs Toporcer

-George Toporcer (born Toporczer; February 9, 1899 – May 17, 1989) was a professional baseball player and executive.
+George Toporcer (born Toporczer; February 9, 1899 – May 17, 1989) was an American professional baseball player and executive.
 He served primarily as a utility infielder during his eight seasons in Major League Baseball, playing for the St. Louis Cardinals from 1921 through 1928.
 He batted left-handed and threw right-handed and was listed as 5 ft 10 in tall and 165 lb.
 Toporcer is widely considered as the first major league baseball position player to wear eyeglasses on the playing field.
 The distinction gained Toporcer his nickname, "Specs".